Office of Undergraduate Research Undergraduate research will set you apart.

 Kayla Frey

 In almost all mammals, females mobilize their bones during lactation.
 This can cause serious issues including bone fragility, compromised bone quality, and increased mortality rate.
 Kayla Frey, a recent graduate in Biomedical Sciences, examined how the number of pregnancies and the total number of young produced impacts the bone quality of female mice.
-Frey used the femurs from age-matched mice to determine variation in morphology and mineral composition.
-Because the mice were kept under semi-natural settings, Frey was able to assume that the animals’ bones experienced a level of strain that is comparable to wild mice.
+Frey used…Continue Reading Recently in Research- Kayla Frey

 Recently In Research- Phillip Wang

 Phillip Wang, a senior in the College of Science and Mathematics- Biomedical Sciences, is investigating whether organic pigments, known as carotenoids, can serve as antioxidants in living systems.
 Wang asserts that the study is important because most research done on this topic comes from studies outside of living systems.
-During his research, Wang used a zooplankton to test if carotenoid supplementation causes reduce mortality and reduced deactivation of aconitase, an important metabolic enzyme that, when exposed to a chemical called tBHP, can induce oxidative damage.
+During his research, Wang used a…Continue Reading Recently In Research- Phillip Wang

 Recently in Research- Peyton Kuhlers